skybert/skybert-net/src/pages/cv.md

 SUDS - Stirling University Drama Society, University of Stirling Volleyball Club, CU.

-## Østfold University College (HiØ), BSc Business English, Computer Science 1999 – 2002
+## Østfold University College (HiØ), BSc Computer Science 1999 – 2002

 Activities and Societies: Founded the FiFo film society, was a member of the STAMP art society ("Studenter angriper med pensel") and was an actor in the HiØ Student Drama Society ("Halden Studenternes Theaterselskab").

+## Østfold University College (HiØ),  Business English 1998 – 1999

 # Languages
 - **Norwegian**: Norwegian is my mother tongue
-- **English**: I have taken my master degree in Scotland and have had English as my working language for 7.5 years while working at Escenic.
+- **English**: I have taken my master's degree in Scotland and have had English as my working language for 7.5 years while working at Escenic.
 - **German**: I have lived in Germany for 2.5 years and have worked in German speaking countries for a total of 4 years.